Stockley D. Hays: Jackson administration

-In January 1831, David Barton, the chairman of the Senate Committee on Land Surveys, inquired with the Tennessee delegation about their constituent and neighbor's fitness for federal appointment.
-According to the editors of The Papers of Andrew Jackson, "All the replies but Crockett's were noncommittal."
-Crockett said that Hays had lived in his Congressional district for about eight years, since approximately 1823, but he could not fairly estimate his "mathematical ability" and skill at land surveying.
-Crockett did volunteer that Hays had "succeeded badly in finding employment" as an attorney, was bankrupt, and "his want of Sobriety is So great that on the other hand he is notorious for intemperance—bordering on Sottishness."
-Crockett concluded his reply with the statement: "You fourthly and Conclusively enquire whether from my knowledge of Hays taking all together I think him qualified and a Suitable person for the office?
-I answer emphaticaly I do not[.]"
+In January 1831, David Barton, the chairman of the U.S. Senate Committee on Land Surveys, inquired with the Tennessee delegation about their constituent and neighbor's fitness for federal appointment.
+According to the editors of The Papers of Andrew Jackson: "All the replies but Crockett's were noncommittal".
+Crockett said Hays had lived in his Congressional district for about eight years, since approximately 1823, but he could not fairly estimate his "mathematical ability" and skill at land surveying.
+Crockett said Hays had "succeeded badly in finding employment" as an attorney, was bankrupt, and "his want of Sobriety is So great that on the other hand he is notorious for intemperance—bordering on Sottishness."
+Crockett concluded his reply with: "You fourthly and Conclusively enquire whether from my knowledge of Hays taking all together I think him qualified and a Suitable person for the office?
+I answer emphatically I do not[.]"

-Crockett was bitterly attacked by Jacksonian newspapers for his opposition to Hays.
-In response, in June 1831, an anti-Jackson who signed himself Corn Planter wrote a letter to the newspaper that described Hays as unqualified based on his "intemperate, idle, and wholly disqualifying habits", and protested the political appointments and government-funded salaries of Jackson's kinsmen including Hays, Chester, Coffee, McLemore, and A. J. Donelson, asking, "Have we, sir, no high minded and honorable men amongst us, who are qualified to offices of honor, profit, and trust, but the nephews of President Jackson?"
-Crockett himself wrote to the Southern Statesman newspaper of Jackson, Tennessee, which published an excerpt of his letter:
+Jacksonian newspapers attacked Crockett for his opposition to Hays.
+In response, in June 1831, an anti-Jacksonian who signed himself Corn Planter wrote a letter to the newspaper describing Hays as unqualified based on his "intemperate, idle, and wholly disqualifying habits", and protested the political appointments and government-funded salaries of Jackson's kinsmen, including Hays, Chester, Coffee, McLemore, and A. J. Donelson, and asking: "Have we, sir, no high-minded and honorable men amongst us, who are qualified to offices of honor, profit, and trust, but the nephews of President Jackson?"
+Crockett wrote to the Southern Statesman newspaper of Jackson, Tennessee:

-"If I am to be condemned for acting honestly, let it be so.
+If I am to be condemned for acting honestly, let it be so.
 I considered myself bound to answer the inquiry, in the language of truth, which I yet contend I did.
 I regret the necessity I am under of giving publicity to the correspondence between the Committee and myself, but I am informed Col. Hays is cursing and abusing me, and misrepresenting the true state of the case.
-Self justification is the first law of nature.
-I have never done an act that I am unwilling for the people of my District to know."
+Self-justification is the first law of nature.
+I have never done an act that I am unwilling for the people of my District to know.